tunnckoCore/resolve-package/README.md

 I built these 3-4 packages before ~2 years.
 I'm talking for [detect-installed][], [get-installed-path][] and [is-installed][].
 They was not finished totally until now and there was few bugs.

+**Just to be clear:** this package returns you a full absolute path to given package - the main export (the entry point or whatever you calling it) to the given package.
+Actual path that you can directly `require` in later step, that's all about.

 ### Resolution
 So how we resolve given package?